-The Department of Agriculture, Water and the Environment regulates the movement of all vessels, goods and passengers from the Torres Strait under the Biosecurity Act 2015.
+The Department of Agriculture, Fisheries and Forestry regulates the movement of all vessels, goods and passengers from the Torres Strait under the Biosecurity Act 2015.

 This includes the monitoring of vessels arriving on mainland Australia from designated biosecurity zones in the Torres Strait, to assess any biosecurity risks posed by the vessels, or goods and passengers.

-If you have operated a vessel over seven metres, in either the Torres Strait protected zone or the Torres Strait permanent biosecurity monitoring zone, you must report to the department.
+If you have operated a vessel seven metres or longer, in either the Torres Strait Protected Zone or the Torres Strait Permanent Biosecurity Monitoring Zone, you must report to the department.

 This report must be submitted no more than 96 hours and no less than 12 hours prior to arriving at your first mainland destination.
-For further information please contact us.
+For further information please call the Waiben Biosecurity Office on 07 4212 0185.

 After reporting to the department you will be issued with a notification number.
 Please record this number in your log book for auditing purposes.